bskaggs/ghidra-docker/README.md

 `support/analyzeHeadlessREADME.html` in the Ghidra distribution to find out more.

 Usernames are by default based on the OS user name, so it's easiest to make one for your current user, and one for `ghidra` for headless analysis in a docker container.
-However, if you'd like, you can change your user name when launching the Ghidra by setting the following environment variable:
+However, if you'd like, you can change your user name when launching Ghidra (either with the GUI, or headless in docker) by setting the following environment variable:

 ```bash
 VMARGS=-Duser.name=esfried